Naveduran/holberton-system_engineering-devops/README.md

 # Sysadmin / Devops

-Here I built web infrastructures similar to those powering tech powerhouses like LinkedIn, <br>
-Facebook, and Google.
-You will architect scalable, reliable, and secure systems using web <br>
-servers, load balancers, databases, firewalls, and more.
-I learnt to automate your job <br>
-so that I can easily manage anything from one server or hundreds of them.
+Here I built web infrastructures similar to those powering tech powerhouses like LinkedIn, Facebook, and Google.
+You will architect scalable, reliable, and secure systems using web servers, load balancers, databases, firewalls, and more.
+I learnt to automate your job so that I can easily manage anything from one server or hundreds of them.

 ![Example of Web infraestructure design](https://i.imgur.com/LhB8tIr.jpg)